 I remember words.
 Lots of words.
 Caleb gave me a book to look them up in.
-It’s called a ‘dictionary’.
-I looked up the word delicious today.
+It’s called ‘dictionary’.
+I looked up the word ’delicious’ today.
 It said about some things that taste nice.
 I wondered what that meant so went to ask Caleb.
 He asked me if I wanted to change my ‘dietary requirements’.
 Strange that I knew what that meant.
 Everything the dispenser gives me to eat is nutritious and designed to keep my body at the required state of health.

 It made me wonder more about the words I know.
 The ones that buzz around in my head.
 There doesn’t always seem to be a logical connection between the sound they make when I say them out loud and the meaning they have.
-Either the meaning I think I remember they have or the meaning the dictionary says they have.
+Either the meaning I think I remember they have or the meaning dictionary says they have.

 I like to watch the shooting stars in the sky.
-Caleb says they aren’t actually ‘stars’ as such, but I like to think of them as that.
+Caleb says they aren’t actually ‘stars’ as such, well, not anymore, but I like to think of them as that.
 Those are the words my mind had for them when I first saw them streaking past the windows above me.
 And below me.
 They are everywhere around us, rushing past.

 I did ask Caleb if I could go outside and touch them but he said that nothing can live outside, not without a special suit anyway.
 As soon as I began to ask him I knew the answer he would give.
 I knew that I couldn’t go outside.
 I just hadn’t remembered it yet.
 I don’t know why that is.

 So I asked him what was wrong with my memory.
 I have asked him this before.
 He sighs and says “All in good time Teresa, all in good time,” like he often does.